-The applicant states that the existing church is no longer a viable use because of continued decline in attendance and congregation membership.
-The church (property owner) is considering merging with another congregation in a different location.
 The applicant considers medium density residential as the best use of the property because the proposed density and use would be consistent with properties to the east in the same block.
 The project would have limited traffic impact, while also generating additional housing for the City.
 Refer to Attachment 2 for the applicant's GPI request letter.